How To: Feed Sourdough Starter

 Now that we know the sourdough starter must be fed equal parts starter, water, and flour, I’m sure you can see how the batch of starter would grow to an unsustainable size in a quick hurry!

 It’s important to feed only a small amount of starter each time you feed your starter.
-The remainder of the starter is “discarded”.
-Please don’t actually throw your discard away!
+The remaining portion the starter is “discarded”.
+BUT please don’t actually throw your discard away!

 Sourdough discard is a baking gem in its own right.
 Toss the discard into a sealed container and store it in the fridge until you have enough discard to make something delicious.